GLOBAL SELLING BLOG

 Short payment terms

-Competitive edge for the importer
+Competitive edge for importers

 Payment terms of LC at sight

-Example of an LC at Sight:
+Example of an LC at sight

 An international business called A that sells consumables wants to import one million product bottles.
 They locate a manufacturing business B in India and discuss their requirements.
 After providing the complete price, the manufacturer requests an advance payment as security before starting manufacturing.
-The importer does not, however, want to take the chance of making an advance payment and later, not receiving goods.
+The importer does not, however, want to take the chance of making an advance payment and later not receiving goods.

-In this case, both parties agree to use the ‘LC at Sight’ payment technique to avoid risk.
+In this case, both parties agree to use a sight LC to avoid risk.
 All terms and conditions governing the trade agreement are accepted by the parties.
-Business A requests that its bank, a reputable US financial institution, issue a Letter of Credit at Sight to the exporter – Business B, which is located in India.
-All of the agreed-upon terms and conditions should be included in the LC.
+Business A requests its bank to issue a sight LC to the exporter, business B, located in India.
+This LC includes the agreed-upon terms and conditions.

 Contents of LC at Sight

-1. Details of the importer’s bank (the institution issuing the Letter of Credit)
+1. Details of the importer’s bank (the institution issuing the letter of credit)

 2. Details of the exporter